 Preparing and conducting usability testing

 It was critical to test my early design concepts, so I created a short survey screener and recruited users to test my low-fidelity prototypes.
 I conducted a moderated remote usability study.

-The usability study allowed me to gain a deeper understanding how users felt about my app.
+The usability study allowed me to gain a deeper understanding of how users felt about my app.
 I came out of it with a number of valuable insights.

 Users would like to see more descriptions of the items on the menu (like the weight or size of a dish and its ingredients).